Skip to main content

 Drywall ~$0.60 10% ~$6

 Material cost estimates are approximate as of early 2026 and vary by region, supplier, and grade.
 Verify prices before budgeting.
-Waste cost = (room area × waste %) × $/sqft; this is the portion of your material spend that produces no usable floor area.
+Waste cost = (room area × waste %) × $/sqft — the spend that produces no usable floor area.

 Building Code and Jurisdiction Notes

 No building code governs waste factors for flooring or drywall.
-The percentages in this guide are installation best practices established by trade associations (NWFA, RFCI, TCNA) and manufacturer Technical Data Sheets — not regulatory requirements.
-Local building inspectors do not review or enforce material ordering quantities.
+The percentages in this guide are installation best practices from trade associations (NWFA, RFCI, TCNA, Gypsum Association) and manufacturer Technical Data Sheets — not regulatory requirements.
+Inspectors do not enforce material ordering quantities.

 6-Step Checklist: How to Calculate the Right Amount to Order

-Use this checklist before placing any flooring or drywall order.
-Skipping a step is the most common source of material shortfalls.
+Use this before placing any flooring or drywall order.
+Skipping a step is the most common source of shortfalls.

-2. Identify your installation layout direction — Straight layouts parallel to the longest wall minimize waste.
-Diagonal layouts add 5–15% waste.
-Herringbone or chevron adds 10–15% beyond straight.
-Confirm the direction before purchasing.
+2. Identify layout direction.
+Straight along the longest wall minimizes waste.
+Diagonal adds 5–15%; herringbone/chevron 10–15% beyond straight.

-5. Round up to the nearest full case or pallet — Calculate total square footage needed (room area × total waste multiplier), then divide by the case coverage.
-Round up to the next whole case.
-Never round down — one case short means a second order and potential dye-lot mismatch.
+5. Round up to the next full case.
+Room area × total waste multiplier ÷ case coverage, round UP.
+Never down — short means a second order and dye-lot risk.

 Common Waste Factor Mistakes

-These four mistakes account for the majority of material shortfalls and mid-project supply problems reported by DIY installers and contractor callbacks.
+These four mistakes account for most material shortfalls and mid-project supply problems reported by DIY installers and contractor callbacks.

 Common Questions